trevormil/bitbadges-docs/for-developers/bitbadges-api/tutorials/fetching-accounts.md

 * 'badgesCollected': Fetches badges owned by the user
 * 'createdBy': Collections that the user has created
 * 'managing': Collections that the user is managing
-* 'addressMappings': Fetches lists that the user are explicitly defined on
+* 'addressLists': Fetches lists that the user are explicitly defined on
-* 'explicitlyIncludedAddressMappings': Fetches lists that the user are explicitly included
+* 'explicitlyIncludedAddressLists': Fetches lists that the user are explicitly included
-* 'explicitlyExcludedAddressMappings':Fetches lists that the user are explicitly excluded
+* 'explicitlyExcludedAddressLists':Fetches lists that the user are explicitly excluded
 * 'createdLists': Lists that the user has created (excludes private lists)

 The following require authentication: